reneuir/reneuir-web/shared_task.md

 # Shared Task

-ReNeuIR 2024 hosts a shared task to foster the development efficient neural IR systems.
+ReNeuIR 2024 hosts a shared task to foster the development of efficient neural IR systems.

 ## Synopsis